 Today, there are many who believe the UFC and Bellator represent the only true fighting way, and call it “mixed martial arts”.
 However, I want to clarify something for those of you seeking to learn something more capable of handling the reality of violent crimes that take place outside the sporting arena: The culture outside the sports arena is very different than that inside it.
 Consider the following:

-- A majority of fights outside the sports arena involve a weapon of some sort (FBI and the State of Indiana statistics have this over 60%); while, in the sporting arena weapons are never allowed (even checked for before the fight).
+- A majority of fights outside the sports arena involve a weapon of some sort (FBI statistics have this over 60%); while, in the sporting arena weapons are never allowed (even checked for before the fight).

 - The use of drugs are not allowed in sports arenas; while, a large percentage of violent crimes include some sort of drug or alcohol abuse.
 (This is important for a number of reasons, including but not limited to the condition of the attacker(s) and their ability to feel pain, move, etc.)

 - A large percentage of violent crimes are committed by more than one attacker; while, in the sporting arena one only fights one other person.

 - Some forms of attack are not allowed in sporting arenas; while, outside the sporting arena anything goes.
 (By the way, did you know that none of the kicks taught in our Wing Chun class are legal in the UFC or Bellator or in Kickboxing matches?
 Do you know why?
 They’re too dangerous!)

 (Grandmaster Jim Fung demonstrating a Wing Chun kick.)